 What to Pack for a Cruise to Be Cruising in Style

 Can we all agree that one of the most difficult things about vacations is the packing?
-I know before I went on my first cruise I had no idea what to expect and now that I’ve been on one (and about to set sail on another) I put together a list of what to pack for a cruise.
+I know before I went on my first cruise I had no idea what to expect and now that I’ve been on two, I put together a list of what to pack for a cruise.

 I am the furthest thing from a fashion blogger.
 Let’s just say I live my everyday life (for the most part) in Lululemon and casual clothes.
 I’m far from a fashionista.
 So if you’re anything like me, this is the post for you.